 The doctor discarded the fork on the table.
-His bloody, stringy eyeball bounced off the surface then rolled to the ground.
+His bloody, stringy eyeball bounced off the surface and rolled to the ground.
 At the sight, Dele passed out.

 The pain woke him.
-It spread from his head like migraine then raced down his torso.
+It spread from his head like a migraine and raced down his torso.
 Groaning, Dele blinked an eye open.